 Snova Mizonokuchi 246 resort is a small indoor resort is that is located in Kawasaki.
 Open all year round, its temperatures are kept at a constant 3 degrees Celsius.
 This indoor facility has half pipes available for snowboarders, ski jumps, lessons and is fun for the casual ski or snowboarder.
 Ski and Snowboard equipment is available for rent.
 Location: 5-28-1 Shimosakunobe, Takatsu-ku, Kawasaki Train Station: Tsudayama Station, 3 min walk Google Maps

 Snowboard & Ski Information

-These are companies that provide Tokyo Area Snowboard & Ski Resorts up to date real-time information and winter activity packages that include everything from specialized winter activity tours, transportation options, hotels, and lodging and resort lift or snow play area tickets.
+These are companies that provide up to date real-time winter resort information.
+They can also provide winter activity packages that include everything from specialized winter activity tours, transportation options, hotels, and lodging and resort lift or snow play area tickets.

 SnowJapan.com is a popular resource for skiing and snowboarding in Japan.
 SnowJapan is updated daily throughout the year and most importantly, features daily snow and conditions reporting during the winter ski season.

 Powderhounds is a great winter activity resource that has a great deal of information on winter resorts in Japan.
 Consequently, they also provide a wide range of winter snow trip tour options for resorts in Japan.

 SkiJapan.com has specialized in ski and snowboard tours at Hokkaido’s best ski resorts for the past 20 years.
 They can customize a ski or snowboard package to suit all your needs when traveling to Hokkaido.

 The Japan Travel Bureau (JTB) is one of the largest tour providers in Japan.